International Educational Experiences

+Effective January 1, 2022: International Educational Experiences for students have resumed.
+However, mobility continues to be fluid and situations may change due to international travel requirements.
 The data and science will drive the decisions made by the university relative to student mobility.
-In the meantime, we encourage students to consider the virtual opportunities available.
+Students are still encouraged to consider the virtual opportunities available.

 Also, take note of the Foundations of Global Health series which is designed to connect residents, students, learners and faculty to leaders in global health.
 The goal of this series is to inform participants about the field of global health in its entirety to include global health research, philosophy, approaches, attitudes and the varied efforts in the areas of health disparities, health inequities and community health.
 Learn more or sign up.

 An International Educational Experience (IEE) is a transformational experience.
 It changes the lens through which our students see their world.
 They see their patients with new eyes; they hear with new ears; the familiar is no longer mundane, it has new meaning for them.

 When the advisors in the Office of International Programs meet with each student, we listen deeply to what our students are looking for in an IEE.
 We do everything in our power to move a dream into reality with a tangible plan because we know that while completing an IEE impacts a person's life, not completing one also impacts a person's life.

 Our IEE students are curious, adventuresome and want to engage with their world, but they don't always have the answers to very basic questions: What can I do?
 Where can I go?
 How can I pay for it?
 And planning an IEE can be overwhelming.
 As advisors, we are dedicated to looking for the answers, guiding the students to their own discoveries and finding resources to support their exploration.